 In addition, the AHA note that caffeine may also:

 Although cafestol and kahweol can have a negative effect on cholesterol, they may also provide some health benefits.

 Cholesterol is a fat-like substance that promotes health when its levels in the body are healthy.
 When cholesterol levels are too high, the fat builds up in the arteries.
 Once the fat accumulates enough to obstruct blood flow, it is dangerous, as it can cause a heart attack or stroke.

 - low-density lipoprotein (LDL), or “bad” cholesterol, which plays a key role in fat buildup in the arteries

 - high-density lipoprotein (HDL), or “good” cholesterol, which helps remove cholesterol from the body

 While coffee does not contain cholesterol, it can affect cholesterol levels.
 The diterpenes in coffee

 - Eat a heart-healthy diet: This diet includes eating fruits, vegetables, and whole grains, along with nuts, olive oil, and fish containing omega-3 fatty acids.
 The diet also involves limiting intake of saturated and trans fat, such as fatty cuts of meat and packaged snacks.

 - Get regular exercise: Studies show regular exercise raises HDL and lowers LDL.

-- Quit smoking: This habit is a major risk factor for heart disease.
+- Quit smoking: This habit is a

 - Maintain a moderate weight: If a person carries more body weight or has obesity, then losing 3–5% of their overall weight can increase HDL and lower their LDL.